Bhupesh-V/Bhupesh-V.github.io/about.md

 </style>
 <h1 align="center">Hi 👋</h1>

-I am Bhupesh Varshney, 21 year old Developer & FOSS Enthusiast living in New Delhi, India.
+I am Bhupesh Varshney, 21 year old Developer & FOSS Enthusiast & Creator living in New Delhi, India.
 I like to create stuff from scratch.
 I code in Python, Go, C++, Bash & JavaScript.<br>
-I make Memes, Web, Tools and Open-Source & frequently write about tech & my journey here & on other publications like [**freeCodeCamp**](https://www.freecodecamp.org/news/author/bhupesh/), you can find more of my content on [DEV](https://dev.to/bhupesh) _(more than 47k views)_
+I make Memes, Web, Tools and Open-Source & frequently write about tech & my journey here & on other publications like [**freeCodeCamp**](https://www.freecodecamp.org/news/author/bhupesh/), you can find more of my content on [DEV](https://dev.to/bhupesh) _(more than 50k views)_

 <br>
 <center>